< Terug naar resultaten

 • 1

-Start in Ulaan Baatar.
-Those not travelling with the group from London will join us at the hotel.
+The adventure begins in Ulaanbaatar, the capital of Mongolia.
 There are no activities planned for today to allow for different arrival times and to rest after the flight.
-However, for anyone who arrives into Ulaan Baatar early, why not explore some of the city’s sites including UB’s main square: Sukhbaatar Square, the National Museum and the landmark State Department Store.Bayangol Hotel or similar
+However, if you arrive into Ulaanbaatar early, you could explore some of the city sites, including: Sukhbaatar Square (the main square), the National Museum and the landmark State Department Store Accommodation: Corporate Hotel (or similar)

 • 2

-Visit Terelj National Park, including Aryabala Temple; first night in a ger camp
+Visit Terelj National Park, including Aryabal Temple; first night in a ger camp

 • 3

-To Khustain Nuruu N.P.; trek to see Przewalski's horses; overnight in ger camp.
+To Khustain Nuruu National Park; trek to see Przewalski's horses

-We then drive towards Kharkhorin, making a detour to the Khustain Nuruu National Park, 2 hours west of Ulaan Baatar.
-Khustain Nuruu is famous for the re-introduction of Mongolia's wild horse.
-The Takhi Horse (also known as the Przewalski's horse) was once native to Mongolia and almost became extinct earlier in the 20th century.
-Through the efforts of several Mongolian and international organizations, these magnificent wild horses now roam in the steppes of the national park once again.
-We will visit the Project Information Centre and take a guided hike to see the wild horses.
-Ger Camp
+We drive towards Kharkhorin, making a detour to Khustain Nuruu National Park, two hours’ west of Ulaanbaatar.
+Khustain Nuruu is famous for the re-introduction of Przewalski’s horses (also known as takhi horses), which were once native to Mongolia and almost became extinct earlier in the 20th century.
+Through the efforts of several Mongolian and international organisations, these magnificent wild horses now roam in the steppes of the national park once again.
+We visit the Project Information Centre and take a guided hike to see the wild horses.
+Accommodation: Ger camp

 • 4